-This report on the solvency and financial position of FWU Life Insurance Austria AG (short: FWU Life Austria) relates to the 2023 financial year and the reporting date of December 31, 2023.
+This report on the solvency and financial position of FWU Life Insurance Austria AG (short: FWU Life Austria) relates to the 2024 financial year and the reporting date of December 31, 2024.
 The Management Board declares that the report has been compiled to the best of its knowledge and with the greatest possible care.
-The information presented in this report shows the financial situation, the satisfying solvency position and the appropriateness of the governance system of FWU Life Austria.
+The information presented in this report shows the financial situation, the solvency position and the structure of the governance system of FWU Life Austria.

 Section A.1 describes the business activities of FWU Life Austria: A key business area is the provision of unit-linked life insurance in Austria and Italy subject to regulatory supervision by the Austrian Financial Market Authority.
-FWU Life Austria is part of the FWU AG, Grünwald, group of companies, which indirectly holds 100% of the shares in FWU Life Austria and 75.1% of which, in turn, are held by Dr Manfred Josef Dirrheimer.
+FWU Life Austria is part of the FWU AG, Grünwald, group of companies, which indirectly holds 100% of the shares in FWU Life Austria and 78.4% of which, in turn, are held by Dr Manfred Josef Dirrheimer.
+On July 19, 2024, FWU AG, Grünwald, filed for preliminary insolvency and on December 01, 2024, applied for the opening of insolvency proceedings, which is explained in more detail in section A.1.8.
+Despite this insolvency announcement, FWU Life Austria remains solvent.
+Since then, a project has been launched to separate the IT infrastructure of FWU Life Austria from FWU AG.
+This separation has been completed and FWU Life Austria is now autonomous and operationally independent of the parent company's services.
+The insolvency administrator of FWU AG launched an M&A process in autumn 2024 with the aim of selling the FWU Group's solvent subsidiaries, including FWU Life Austria, either jointly or individually.
+This process was still ongoing at the time this report was prepared.

-Section A.2 provides details of the actuarial result of the 2023 financial year under local accounting laws (VAG) amounting to 1,346k EUR (2022: 4,936k EUR).
+Section A.2 provides details of the actuarial result of the 2024 financial year under local accounting laws (VAG) amounting to -6,327k EUR (2023: 1,346k EUR).
 Section A.3 presents the investment results, with the majority of investments being in the unit-linked cover fund.
-The ULI investment result is presented as % of assets for unit-linked and index-linked contracts at year-end, and amounts to 7.8% (2022: -25.7%).
-The valuation result of unit-linked life insurance was positive in 2023.
+The ULI investment result is presented as % of assets for unit-linked and index-linked contracts at year-end, and amounts to 9.3% (2023: 7.8%).
+The valuation result of unit-linked life insurance was positive in 2024.